Has the Pandemic Peaked?

 Has the pandemic peaked?
 COVID-19 has a way of humbling any prediction, whether clinical or epidemiological, sanguine or alarmist.
 And, nationally, this remains a “patchwork pandemic,” in the memorable language of the Atlantic’s Ed Yong, with different regions experiencing wildly different levels of outbreak, the scariest trajectories now mostly in rural and red states.
 Globally, the term “patchwork” is even more appropriate, with Brazil poised to displace the United States as the worldwide hot spot — perhaps a harbinger of trends in the southern hemisphere, though New Zealand recently discharged its last patient from the hospital.
 All of this makes it hard to generalize globally about the state of the disease and whether the worst is behind us.
 But looking at the broad cohort of nations that have been hit hardest so far, and perhaps especially at the United States, it appears, at the moment, as though the answer may be yes — the worst of the first wave, at least.
 Why would this be?
 One explanation, believe it or not, may be the one Donald Trump predicted, to much mockery, in the winter: warm weather.

-As recently as three weeks ago, a leaked CDC model projected a median outcome of 3,000 American deaths a day by June 1 (with even higher death totals possible, too).
+As recently as three weeks ago, a leaked CDC model seemed to project a median outcome of 3,000 American deaths a day by June 1.
 Tuesday, the national figure was 629, down from 1,430 a week before.
 That low number reflected slow reporting over the holiday weekend, but Wednesday’s higher figure of 1,259 was still lower than the previous Wednesday’s mark — even though it was probably artificially high, reflecting some of the weekend’s toll.
 More significantly, Wednesday represented the first time the seven-day average had fallen below 1,000 since April 2.
 And while reopenings have produced noticeable upticks in caseloads and hospitalizations in a number of American states, those upticks have not been the exponential kind seen earlier in the winter.
 We may well see more dramatic growth in the weeks ahead, as people relax into more “normal” routines.
 But it seems just as likely that that we will be navigating our way through a more stable new normal, with some growth and some declines more closely approximating a long, high plateau than a real growth curve in the months ahead.

 That is the picture here in the U.S., where, more than six months since the disease announced itself and four months since it arrived on American shores, there is still no federal plan to deal with it, and practically speaking, no interest in creating one.
 In Europe, even sputtering and haphazard national policy has made the picture look considerably better.
 In Switzerland, lockdown ended on May 11, and reopening has produced only a continued decline in caseloads.
 In the U.K., the disease appears to be in such rapid decline that vaccine researchers now worry they may not even be able to test their drug during the summer.
 If 10,000 volunteers were recruited for a trial, one of the researchers said this week, perhaps only 50 would even be exposed to the disease, yielding a statistically insignificant result and suggesting, over the course of a full season, that the national rate of exposure would grow by only half of one percent.
 That is one estimate, from one researcher trying to dampen expectations for a quick result.
 But in its broad strokes, it was echoed here in the United States by former FDA chief Scott Gottlieb, probably the Republican Party’s most trustworthy, straight-shooting pandemic authority.
 It is, frankly, a tiny estimate for potential exposure, given all of our recent anxieties about exponential growth.